eonx-com/easy-monorepo/readme.md

 # 1. Make sure to pull the latest version of master in your local copy of the repository
 $ git checkout master && git pull

-# 2. Generate changelog.
+# Generate changelog.
 Make sure to verify the content of CHANGELOG.md after each run
-$ composer changelog

-# 3. Release the new version
+# Release the new version
-$ vendor/bin/monorepo-builder release vX.X.X

-# 4. Split new version to each package
+# Split new version to each package
-$ composer split
+$ composer release vX.X.X
 ```

 [1]: https://en.wikipedia.org/wiki/Monorepo